kiota-rita/kiota-rita/README.md

 - 💙 Software Developer at RD Station
 - 🚀 Generation Brazil Bootcamp | Web full-Stack Developer
 - 🎓 Marketing and IT Graduated
-- 📌 Based in São Paulo - Brazil
+- 📌 Based in Florianópolis - Brazil

  ## Get in touch